Yasaman1997/Microprocessors-1/README.md

 ## 7-Segment connection
 In this section, I'll show you how to connect a 7-Segment to the PORT B of the ATmega16 and encoding the numbers 0-9 to the what is going to be shown on the 7-Segment.
 So what we need is connecting to the PORT B with that 7-Segment at first.
 Then storing those numbers somewhere in program memory.

+## Write to EEPROM, Configure the PORTS, Read from EEPROM and show the result (MERGED)
+In this section, I'll merge some described sections together to write the 0-9 numbers to the EEPROM memory, configure the port B and finally read those data from EEPROM memory and printing them in the configured 7 Segment.